CBIIT/INS-Data/README.md

 ## Process Curated Sources

-**Some datasets in INS are sourced from curated input files provided by NCI teams.** These sources do not have an automated gathering pipeline — their curated TSVs are placed directly in the `data/01_intermediate/` directory and processed during the [Package Data](#package-data) step.
+**Some datasets in INS are sourced from curated or submitted input files.** These sources do not have an automated gathering pipeline — their curated TSVs are placed directly in the `data/01_intermediate/` directory and processed during the [Package Data](#package-data) step.
 Deterministic UUID5 values are generated for each dataset during packaging.

 ### DCEG Cohorts